Gellybean/Mathfinder-Bot/README.md

 To create a character, use the [`/char`](https://github.com/Gellybean/Mathfinder-Bot/wiki/char) command with the `New` option.

-Once you character is created, you can update it using the `Update` action.
+Once you character is created, you can update it using the `Update` action, as well as list your stats and expressions using [/var](https://github.com/Gellybean/Mathfinder-Bot/wiki/var)

 new char